 The pay you offer as a PCC is for you to decide, of course, however, you must comply with the statutory National Living Wage (NLW) for those aged 23 or over and the National Minimum Wage (NMW) for those of at least school leaving age or an apprentice.
 Refer to the government website for current NLW and NMW rates.

-The diocese promotes the ‘real living wage’ rates – at the moment this is £9.90 per hour from 15th November 2021 in the UK and £11.05 per hour in London.
+The diocese promotes the ‘real living wage’ rates – from 24 October 2023 this increased to £12.00 per hour in the UK and £13.15 per hour in London.
 The NLW and NMW are the legally enforceable minimum level of pay whereas the real living wage is an informal benchmark, so differs from the national minimum wage rate.
-Employers should implement this rise as soon as possible and at the latest by 15th May 2022.
+Employers have six months until 01 May 2024 to implement.
 You must ensure pay between similar employees is consistent.
 If you offer other benefits then you need to be clear about whether these are to form part of the employment contract or not.
 If they do, it will be hard to vary or remove them.
 There could also be potential tax implications if you offer generous benefits.
 The government website has useful advice on this.

 Acas has a useful guide to employee records (although it pre-dates GDPR).
 The following tables set out required and recommended periods for the retention of records.